vime-js/vime/CONTRIBUTING.md

 6. The Twitch player is loaded in an `<iframe>` so we'll need to setup the `Embed` component.

 From here onwards it's best to refer to existing providers as a guide and slowly implement each method you see.
-Don't forget to call the `vLoadStart` event when new media is loading, and to finalize the `getAdapter` method.
+Don't forget to emit the `vLoadStart` event when new media is loading, and to finalize the `getAdapter` method.

 As we're building out our provider we'll want to see and test the player in the browser.
 There's already a file setup to do this.
-Go to `src/components/providers/tests/index.html` and add the provider just like others have already been done so.
+Go to `tests/providers.html` and add the provider just like the others have already been done so.
 You can serve the dev environment `npm run serve`, and visit the same file path in the browser to interact with it.

-When it comes to running some automated tests on the provider we can head over to `cypress/tests/providers` and add our provider just like the others have already been done so.
+When it comes to running automated E2E tests on the provider we can head over to `cypress/tests/providers` and add our provider just like the others have already been done so.
 Launch the Cypress testing environment `npm run cy:open` and run the test file we just created.
 Some tests are skipped due to being flaky in a CI environment, but you can run them on your machine.
 At